mkdocstrings/python/README.md

   [Griffe](https://github.com/mkdocstrings/griffe).

-- **Support for type annotations:** Griffe collects your type annotations and *mkdocstrings* uses them to display parameters types or return types.
-It is even able to automatically add cross-references to other objects from your API, from the standard library or from third-party libraries!
+- **Support for type annotations:** Griffe collects your type annotations and *mkdocstrings* uses them to display parameter types or return types.
+It is even able to automatically add cross-references to other objects from your API, from the standard library or third-party libraries!
   See [how to load inventories](https://mkdocstrings.github.io/usage/#cross-references-to-other-projects-inventories) to enable it.

-- **Recursive documentation of Python objects:** just use the module dotted-path as identifier, and you get the full module docs.
+- **Recursive documentation of Python objects:** just use the module dotted-path as an identifier, and you get the full module docs.
 You don't need to inject documentation for each class, function, etc.

 - **Support for documented attributes:** attributes (variables) followed by a docstring (triple-quoted string) will